ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/troubleshooting.md

 ##### Solution
 Once a change has been made to either your application or Probe, a fresh deployment should succeed.

-#### I get the error 'Error from server (Forbidden): pods is forbidden: User "https://justice-cloud-platform.eu.auth0.com/#<username>" cannot list resource "pods" in API group "" in the namespace "<namespace>"'
+#### I get the error 'Error from server (Forbidden)' when trying to run kubectl commands

 ##### Situation
-When attempting to use a command such as `kubectl get pods -n <namespace>` the above error occurs.
+When attempting to use a command such as `kubectl get pods -n <namespace>` the following error occurs:

+`Error from server (Forbidden): pods is forbidden: User "https://justice-cloud-platform.eu.auth0.com/#<username>" cannot list resource "pods" in API group "" in the namespace "<namespace>"`

 ##### Cause
 This is usually one of two things: